 Eight first-year students will be accepted, with preference given to students who have work-study as part of their financial aid package.
 Preference will also be given to students who have demonstrated some commitment to community service during high school and who have a valid driver's license without moving violations.

-Email a brief letter of interest to Sarah Andrews, COOP Senior Fellow, at firstname.lastname@example.org or call the COOP at 315-859-4856.
+Please email Director of Community Outreach Amy James at email@example.com or call the COOP at 315-859-4856 if you are interested in becoming part of the CSI program.
 You will receive an application to fill out and return, and will be notified during New Student Orientation if you have been selected to interview.
 Interviews with COOP staff will take place once classes begin, and selection will be complete by early September.
 Work at the site will begin the third full week of September.

 Emily Goldberg '16